tropy/tropy-plugin-archive/README.md

 ## Development

 Besides using libraries shipped with Tropy, this plugin includes an external dependency (node-archiver), and bundles it with `rollup`.
 To make a bundle build, run `npm run build` or `npm run watch` for continuous builds.

+## Testing

+`npm run test` will run a basic smoke test in the electron renderer.